Caring for Houseplants

 Just as there are countless houseplants, there are plenty of container types.
 The standard choices are plastic or clay pots, ceramic planters, or baskets with plastic liners.
 Plastic pots are often the most economical, while glazed ceramic pots and metal urns can give an upscale look.
 Some plants, like African violets, can be grown in special pots that provide constant moisture to the plant’s roots.

 Be sure your container provides adequate drainage.
 You can easily drill drainage holes or use a plastic liner pot inside of a decorative pot.
 Be sure to use plant saucers to protect furniture from any overflow when you water, but never let your plant sit in water.
 Finally, don’t overlook creative containers like galvanized buckets, decorative tins, and even tea cups.
+Learn more with our "Container Gardening" articles.

 Looking for an easy way to brighten up your home?
 Hanging baskets add color and interest, and bring plants to eye level.
 There are many types of hanging containers available, including lined wire baskets, plastic containers, and even terracotta pots.
 For your hanging baskets, use a well-drained media and water as needed.
 Baskets outside will require more frequent watering.